 Reasons Your Utility Bills Are High

-If you are like many in the Dayton, Cincinnati and Columbus areas, you may be concerned about the recent utility bill you received in the mail this month.
+If you are like many in the Dayton, Cincinnati and Columbus areas, you may be concerned about the utility bills you received in the mail recently.
 Don’t be alarmed.
-It’s very reasonable to see a spike in your utility usage for the month of January we just had, and here’s why:
+It’s very reasonable to see a spike in your utility usage for this time of year, and here’s why:

-The drastic low temperatures that we experienced to start the year off certainly is the main culprit of the damage done to your electric and utility bills.
-Almost half of the month of January saw low temperatures in the single digits and below zero, which was significantly lower than the average low of around 20 degrees.
+The drastic low temperatures that we experienced weeks ago certainly is the main culprit of the damage done to your electric and utility bills.
+When we see low temperatures in the single digits and below zero, which is significantly lower than the average low of around 20 degrees this time of year, the spike in usage is unavoidable.
 This cold weather not only kept our heating systems busy, it also kept our bodies inside.
 When you spend more time indoors and at home, it will of naturally result in more utility usage.